-For example, in the case of identification of different types of fruits, “Shape”, “Color”, “Radius” can be features and “Apple”, “Orange”, “Banana” can be different class labels.
+For example, in the case of identification of different types of fruits, “Shape”, “Color”, “Radius” can be featured, and “Apple”, “Orange”, “Banana” can be different class labels.

 Aim of this article – We will use different multiclass classification methods such as, KNN, Decision trees, SVM, etc. We will compare their accuracy on test data.
 We will perform all this with sci-kit learn (Python).
 For information on how to install and use sci-kit learn, visit http://scikit-learn.org/stable/

 - Split the dataset into “training” and “test” data.